-Assistant Investigator, The Feinstein Institute for Medical Research
+Assistant Professor, Center for Bioelectronic Medicine and Biomedical Science, The Feinstein Institute for Medical Research

-Burke Medical Research Institute, Weill Cornell Medical College, White Plains, NY
+Burke Medical Research Institute, Weill Cornell Medicine, White Plains, NY

 Field of Study: Neurophysiology of Disease Models